SamLau95/samlau95.github.io/_past_projects/2016-09-01-jupyterhub.md

 We've found that installation problems intimidate students, especially those that have had less experience doing technical work.
-To help make the course more approachable for these students, course developers me created a cloud deployment of Jupyter using a new technology called JupyterHub.
+To help make the course more approachable for these students, previous course developers created a cloud deployment of Jupyter using a new technology called JupyterHub.
 The deployment allowed students to visit a webpage to work in Jupyter, saving many man-hours of installation issues.